-Bardoxolone methyl (RTA 402) is an investigational therapy to treat the symptoms of chronic kidney disease (CKD) that occurs as a result of Alport syndrome.
-It is being developed by Reata Pharmaceuticals and is also being investigated for a range of other indications.
+Bardoxolone methyl (RTA 402) is an investigational oral therapy to treat the symptoms of chronic kidney disease (CKD) that occurs as a result of Alport syndrome.
+It is being developed by Reata Pharmaceuticals and also is being investigated for a range of other conditions.

-Alport patients have a mutation, or defect, in one of the collagen genes.
-Collagen is a major structural component of various organs in the body, including the kidneys.
+Alport syndrome is caused by a mutation, or defect, in one of the collagen genes.
+Collagen is a major structural component of different organs and tissues in the body, including the kidneys.

 The kidneys filter blood, removing excess water and waste substances from the body as urine.
-Collagen is essential to the integrity of the glomerular basement membrane (GBM), part of the initial filtration unit.
+Collagen is essential to the integrity of the so-called glomerular basement membrane (GBM), part of the initial filtration unit of the kidneys.

 In Alport syndrome, faulty collagen disrupts the GBM, altering what can pass through it.
 For example, it can lead to the abnormal filtering of proteins that are then reabsorbed into the body through a different part of the kidney.
 This reabsorption can lead to inflammation and permanent scarring (fibrosis) in the kidneys.
-As a result, Alport patients generally have a much lower estimated glomerular filtration rate (eGFR) — a key measure of kidney function.
+As a result, Alport syndrome patients usually have a much lower estimated glomerular filtration rate (eGFR), which is a key measure of kidney function.

-Another mechanism that leads to kidney damage is oxidative stress, which is caused by the production of damaging molecules called “reactive oxygen species” (ROS) by the mitochondria as a normal part of a cell’s energy production.
+Another mechanism that leads to kidney damage in Alport syndrome is oxidative stress, which is caused by the production of damaging molecules called “reactive oxygen species” (ROS) by the mitochondria as a normal part of a cell’s energy production.
 Mitochondria are the “powerhouses” of the cell.
-Normally this process is tightly controlled to minimize damage, but in the case of CKD, excess production of ROS can lead to kidney cell damage and death.
-Oxidative stress can also increase production of pro-inflammatory proteins, which can contribute to chronic inflammation that leads to scarring.
+Normally this process is tightly controlled to minimize damage, but in the case of chronic kidney disease, the excess production of ROS can lead to damage and death of kidney cells.
+Oxidative stress also may increase the production of pro-inflammatory proteins, which can contribute to chronic inflammation that leads to scarring.

-Bardoxolone methyl is a small molecule drug aimed at reducing oxidative stress and inflammation, which may improve kidney function in Alport patients.
-A “Nrf2 activator,” it acts by stimulating the Nrf2 pathway, thereby promoting normal mitochondria function in the body.
+Bardoxolone methyl is a small molecule that reduces oxidative stress and inflammation, which may improve kidney function in Alport syndrome patients.
+A “Nrf2 activator,” it acts by stimulating the Nrf2 pathway, thereby promoting normal mitochondrial function in the cell.

-By binding to KEAP1, bardoxolone methyl can also inhibit NF-κB, a pro-inflammatory protein complex, reduce inflammation in kidneys.
+By binding to KEAP1, bardoxolone methyl can also inhibit NF-κB, a pro-inflammatory protein complex, reducing inflammation in the kidneys.

 Bardoxolone methyl in clinical trials

-Reata is currently investigating the safety and efficacy of bardoxolone methyl specifically as a CKD therapy in Alport patients in a Phase 2/3 clinical trial (NCT03019185).
-The trial is taking place at 35 locations in the United States and Australia.
+Reata is currently investigating the safety and efficacy of bardoxolone methyl specifically as a CKD therapy in Alport syndrome patients in a Phase 2/3 clinical trial (NCT03019185).
+The trial is taking place at 35 locations in the U.S. and Australia.

 The trial’s open-label Phase 2 portion has already enrolled 30 patients for a dose escalation study of bardoxolone methyl.
-Patients receive bardoxolone methyl once daily, starting at a dose of 5 mg and increasing to a potential 30 mg over six weeks.
-Reata announced that bardoxolone methyl has significantly improved kidney function in patients, and that over 80 percent saw a clinically meaningful improvement in kidney function by week 8.
-Furthermore, no serious adverse events have so far been reported.
+Patients receive bardoxolone methyl once daily as an oral tablet, starting at a dose of 5 mg and increasing to a potential 30 mg over six weeks.
+Reata announced that bardoxolone methyl has significantly improved kidney function in patients, and that more than 80% of patients saw a clinically meaningful improvement in their kidney function by week 8.
+Furthermore, no serious adverse events (side effects) have so far been reported.
 These results were presented at the American Society of Nephrology Kidney Week 2017 Annual Meeting.

 Alport Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.